surifirstpin/biplus_documentation/docs/Organize Content FLD.md

 <center><h1>Organize Content</h1></center>

 This Section describes how to move or copy the contents from one location to another location.
-Using this you can organize Reports and Dashboard to specific tag Structure.
+Using this you can organize Reports and Dashboard in specific tag Structure.

-Lets get into detail on this;

-There are two ways you can work on organising data
+There are two ways you can work on organizing data,

  - **First,** Viewing the content and organizing reports and dashboards  available under **workspace** to selected tag structure using drag and drop mechanism.

 ![